ishritam/fastAPI-Mongodb-task-API/README.md

     ├── README.md                   > The top-level README for developers using this project.
     ├── requirements.txt            > All the requirements which is needed to run this project.
     ├── src
         ├── mail.py                     > To share task with another user using their email.
-    └── __pycache__
-        └── mail.cpython-37.pyc

 --------